Page: (fri)FRI architecture, Next:

 Symbol pronounced action

-ascii char any 7-bit ascii character matches itself.
+(ascii char) any 7-bit ascii character matches itself.

--- except matches if the following character does not match the input.
+does not match the input.

-- through matches if the input is not alphabetically enclosed (in ascii
+- through (followed by two bytes) matches if the input is not

-order) between the next two characters, excluded.
+alphabetically enclosed (in ascii order) between the next two

 ]= cork (coded as ascii char 127) automatically added to the input

-characters, matches itself.
+new input extent; like all ascii characters, matches itself.

 { { (ascii code 18) if found in the input stream, groups a block of